ALL Metrics

 Cell viability assay (MTT assay)

-Cell viability in RAW264.7 was evaluated using the MTT assay after treatment with quercetin, fraxin, and fraxin + quercetin (FQ).
-RAW264.7 cells were plated at a density of 1 × 104 cells/well in a 96-well plate and allowed to grow for 24 h. before the medium was removed.
-Then the cells were treated with fraxin, quercetin, and FQ in a ratio of 1:1 in serial dilutions (200, 100, 50, 25, 12.5, and 6.25 μg/ml), each concentration in tri-replicate, for 2 h. from the treatment.
-First, LPS (1 μg/ml) was added to each well and incubated for 24 h.
-Next, 20 μL of MTT (5 mg/mL) was added to each well, followed by incubation for 4 h at 37°C with 5% CO2.
-After removing the media, 150 μL of dimethyl sulfoxide (DMSO) was added to each well to dissolve the insoluble formazan crystals in viable cells.
-The ELISA plate reader read an absorbance of 540 nm.
-Cell viability was calculated relative to the untreated control cells, which were considered to have 100% viability.
-The following formula was used to determine cell viability:
+Cell viability in RAW264.7 macrophages was assessed using the MTT assay following treatment with quercetin, fraxin, and their combination (FQ).
+RAW264.7 cells were seeded at a density of 1 × 104 cells/well in 96-well plates and allowed to adhere and grow for 24 h.
+After this period, the medium was replaced, and cells were exposed to serial dilutions (200, 100, 50, 25, 12.5, and 6.25 μg/mL) of fraxin, quercetin, or FQ (1:1 ratio).
+Each concentration was tested in triplicate.
+Two hours post-treatment, lipopolysaccharide (LPS, 1 μg/mL) was added to each well, and the cells were incubated for an additional 24 h.
+Subsequently, 20 μL of MTT solution (5 mg/mL) was added to each well, followed by a 4 h incubation at 37°C in a 5% CO2 atmosphere.
+The medium was then discarded, and 150 μL of dimethyl sulfoxide (DMSO) was added to dissolve the insoluble formazan crystals formed by viable cells.
+Absorbance was measured at 540 nm using an ELISA plate reader (Human®, USA).
+Cell viability was calculated relative to untreated control cells, which were considered to have 100% viability.11,15 The percentage of viable cells was determined using the following formula:

 Cell viability%=absorbance of sample/absorbance of control×100.